uhttred/django-proxypay/README.md

 You can avoid manually checking for paid references.
 Django Proxypay comes with a view ready to keep an eye on the Proxypay API Webhooks.
 This view will check the signature, find the related `` proxypay.models.Reference`` instance and update as paid.
 At the end it will trigger the `` reference_paid`` signal.

 To use, you only need to add the endpoint that will be used by the Proxypay API.
-As in the example below
+As in the example below.
+In your `` urls.py`` file:

 ```python
 # django stuffs